sage-etcher/Disk-Backup-Restore-Quick-Reference/README.md

 ### Logical Clone using PartClone

-PartClone supports most of the common file systems, a non-exauhstive list
+[PartClone] supports most of the common file systems, a non-exauhstive list
 being: ntfs, exfat, fat32, ext4, btfs, ufs2, and hfs.
-PartClone backsup only the used sectors, making it fast and efficient, however that also means it can only be used on supported file systems.
+PartClone backs up only the used sectors, making it fast and efficient, however that also means it can only be used on supported file systems.